Most salons don’t struggle because demand is low.

 That’s why some salons stay fully booked without posting every day or running discounts, while others stay inconsistent despite doing “everything right.”

 In 2026, Salon marketing is no longer about effort.
+It’s about systems.

 This guide breaks down the strategy, channels, tools, and metrics behind salons that consistently stay booked - and what actually matters now.